How Long Does It Take to Become a Barber? 2026 Timeline by State

 For example, Florida requires the mandatory completion of a training unit about HIV/AIDS for the renewal of your license, which deals with infection control procedures for working with customers who might be affected by HIV/AIDS.

 A training unit like this will take a few hours to complete, so these requirements aren’t exactly a huge commitment.
-You will be informed of any ongoing training units needed for the renewal of your barber’s license in your state, so the contact details you’ve given to your state licensure must be kept current, otherwise, you can potentially jeopardize your ability to renew your license.
+You will be informed of any ongoing training units needed for the renewal of your barber’s license in your state, so the contact details you’ve given to your state licensure must be kept current; otherwise, you can potentially jeopardize your ability to renew your license.

 Some states might decline to renew your license if you have any outstanding legal fines in your state (including unpaid child support), so make sure that all your financial and legal obligations are kept up to date.